 What You Need to Know About CEMA

-CEMA can save you a lot of money on a refinance in New York State.
+A CEMA loan can save you a lot of money in refinance costs in New York State.
 However, it’s important to know what to expect in terms of fees and closing times.

 Understanding CEMA Fees

 One thing to note is that CEMA loans have some additional fees involved that could make it less advantageous.
-Fees vary for individual loans but can range anywhere from a few hundred dollars to a few thousand dollars.
-These fees typically cover CEMA assignment fees, closing fees and processing fees.
+Fees vary for individual loans, but can range from a few hundred to a few thousand dollars, which typically covers CEMA assignment fees, closing fees and processing fees.
 If the CEMA fees totaled $1,120 in the example above, the homeowner would clearly benefit from using a CEMA loan.

 However, it’s important to note that CEMA loans may not always be a good fit, as tax rates and attorney fees vary, meaning that a non-CEMA loan may be less expensive in the long run.
 But most clients looking for cost-effective refinancing should find that a CEMA loan makes perfect sense.